vibansal/HapCUT2/utilities/README.md

 We use "flat error" to the minimum hamming distance between the two assembled haplotypes (for a given block) and the reference haplotype.
 This is an alternative metric to observing switch/mismatch errors in tandem.
-In general, this metric is thought to penalize switch errors too harshly.
-It may be of interest for a dataset with extremely low incidence of long switch errors.
+Although, this metric penalizes switch errors too harshly, it is useful for a dataset with extremely low incidence of long switch errors (e.g. HiC).